The minimum wage should be set to the same value as the living wage[^living-wage], and should be automatically adjusted in line with that figure.

 Returning tax revenues to citizens through these programs is enabled by a shift to a form of Land Value Tax (called a ULT) for general revenues and could be an alternative model for a minimum wage and bankrupt paygo pension systems.

-@openpolitics-bot - over 4 years ago
+@openpolitics-bot - almost 5 years ago

 Closed automatically: maximum age exceeded.
 Please feel free to resubmit this as a new proposal, but remember you will need to base any new proposal on the current policy text.